-- 1.17 The purpose of this SoCG is to set out the agreement that has been reached between EPL and the Marine Management Organisation ('MMO') in respect of a number of matters relating to the Proposed Development, including: - the content of the draft DCO and deemed marine licence; and - Environmental Impact Assessment impact on the River Aire as a result of works associated with the cooling water outfall. - 1.18 Sections 2 to 3 of the SoCG set out the areas of agreement in relation to the above matters.
+- 1.17 The purpose of this SoCG is to set out the agreement that has been reached between EPL and the Marine Management Organisation ('MMO') in respect of a number of matters relating to the Proposed Development (in respect of such works which are "licensable activities" as defined in accordance with the provisions of the Marine and Coastal Access Act 2009), including: - the content of the draft DCO and deemed marine licence; and - Environmental Impact Assessment impact on the River Aire as a result of works associated with the cooling water outfall. - 1.18 Sections 2 to 3 of the SoCG set out the areas of agreement in relation to the above matters.